ga-wdi-lessons/mongoose-intro/readme.md

 **Built in Validators:**

-* `required`: used to validate the field existence in Mongoose, which is placed in your schema on the field you want to validate.
+* `required` and `unique`: used to validate the field existence in Mongoose, which is placed in your schema on the field you want to validate.

-Example: Let's say you want to verify the existence of a username field before you save the user document.
+Example: Let's say you want to verify the existence of a username field and ensure it's unique before you save the user document.

 ```js
 var UserSchema = new Schema({